 Trump tells Sisi U.S. to pursue efforts for deal over Ethiopia dam -Egypt presidency

-U.S. President Donald Trump told his Egyptian counterpart Abdel-Fattah al-Sisi in a phone call on Tuesday that Washington will keep up efforts for a deal between Egypt, Ethiopia and Sudan over an Ethiopia Nile dam, the Egyptian presidency said.
+U.S. President Donald Trump told Egyptian counterpart Abdel-Fattah al-Sisi by phone on Tuesday that Washington will keep up efforts for a deal between Egypt, Ethiopia and Sudan over a dam Ethiopia is building on the Nile, Egypt's presidency said.

-Even without taking the dam into account, largely desert Egypt is short of water.
+Even without taking the dam into account, Egypt - a largely desert country - is short of water.
 It imports about half its food products and recycles about 25 billion cubic meters of water annually.
-Addis Ababa, which announced the project in 2011 as Egypt was beset by political upheaval, denies the dam will undermine Egypt's access to water.
+Ethiopia, which announced the dam project in 2011 as Egypt was beset by political upheaval, denies the dam will undermine Egypt's access to water.

+The dam is under construction near Ethiopia's border with Sudan on the Blue Nile, which flows into the Nile river.
+Egypt and Ethiopia have been at odds over how fast the reservoir behind the giant dam can be filled and how much water Ethiopia should promise to release.
+U.S. MEDIATION

+The United States has hosted several rounds of talks in Washington with ministers from the three regional powers and the World Bank after years of trilateral negotiations failed.
+"We have been trying to bring the parties together.
+They have made enormous progress.
+We were incredibly disappointed that Ethiopia didn't show up for the last meeting," U.S. Treasury Secretary Steven Mnuchin told a hearing of the U.S. House Ways and Means Committee on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)